maxgav13/Student-s-t_regression/README.md

              nrow = 2, ncol = 2)
 ```

-By the two .6s on the off-diagonal positions, we indicate we'd like our two variables to have a correlation of .6.
+By the two `.6`s on the off-diagonal positions, we indicate we'd like our two variables to have a correlation of .6.

 Second, our variables also need means, which we'll define with a mean vector.

 ``` r
 m <- c(0, 0)
 ```

+With means of `0` and variances of `1`, our data are in a standardized metric.

 Third, we'll use the `mvrnorm()` function from the [MASS package](https://cran.r-project.org/web/packages/MASS/index.html) to simulate our data.